György Litván

-Litván György (19 February 1929 in Budapest – 8 November 2006 in Budapest) was a Hungarian historian, politician, political activist, and Senior Official during the 1956 Hungarian Revolution.
+György Litván (19 February 1929 in Budapest – 8 November 2006 in Budapest) was a Hungarian historian, politician, political activist, and Senior Official during the 1956 Hungarian Revolution.

 Early life

 György Litván was born on 19 February 1929, into an educated middle-class Hungarian-Jewish family.
 His father, Joseph Litván (Litván, József) took part in the Chrysanthemum Revolution of 1918-1919, as a radical left-winger.
 During World War Two his father was force-marched to the Mauthausen concentration camp, while he and the rest of his family were taken to various other camps.
 Although he, his father and several other members of his family survived The Holocaust, his mother did not.
 His father would later marry the daughter (Agnes Fenyő) of the brother of a close friend (Miksa Fenyő).

 Studies and early career

 Between 1946 and 1950, Litván studied Political History Economics at the Peter Pazmany University of Budapest.
 He then served two years (1950–1952) of mandatory service as a soldier in the Hungarian army, after which he worked, until 1957, as a teacher at a vocational high school, where he was also Assistant Principal.